Azure/ai-hub/docs/rag.md

 ## Azure AI Search

 Azure AI Search and OpenAI can be paired to create a powerful search and AI solution.
-OpenAI provides advanced AI models, like GPT-4, which can generate human-like text.
+OpenAI provides advanced AI models, like GPT-4, which can generate human-like content.
 Azure AI Search provides sophisticated search capabilities.
 Here's how they could work together:
 Data Ingestion and Indexing: Azure AI Search ingests data from various sources like Azure SQL Database, Azure Cosmos DB, Azure Blob Storage, and more.
 It then creates an index based on the data fields defined by the user, which makes the search operations faster and more efficient.
 Enrichment with OpenAI: The ingested data can be sent to OpenAI's GPT-4 model for enrichment.
 For example, GPT-4 could generate summaries of long documents, answer questions about the content, or extract key points.
 This enriched data can then be indexed by Azure AI Search, enhancing the search capabilities further.
 Querying with OpenAI: When a query is made, it could be processed by OpenAI's GPT-4 to understand the context better.
 For example, GPT-4 could convert a natural language query into a more structured form that Azure AI Search can understand.